 Rigid body game physics24 Oct 2019

 Inspired by Hubert Eichner's articles on game physics I decided to write about game physics as well.
 My motivation is to create a space flight simulator.
-The idea is to simulate a space ship with landing gear and docking adapter using multiple rigid bodies.
+Hopefully it will be possible to simulate a space ship with landing gear and docking adapter using multiple rigid bodies.

 The Newton-Euler equation